-Go to an interior room on the lowest level, such as a closet or bathroom.
+- Homes and small buildings: Go to an interior room on the lowest level, such as a closet or bathroom.
 Stay away from windows, doors and outside walls.
 Crawl under a sturdy surface, such as a heavy table or desk.
 Cover yourself with thick padding, such as blankets or a mattress.
 Use your arms to cover your head and neck to protect against flying debris.

-Go to interior rooms and halls on the lowest level.
+- Schools, hospitals, factories and shopping centers: Go to interior rooms and halls on the lowest level.
 Stay away from glass-enclosed places or areas with wide-span roofs, such as auditoriums and warehouses.
 Crouch down and cover your head and neck.
 Centrally located stairwells are good shelter.

-Most storm-related deaths occur in cars and mobile homes.
+- Cars and mobile homes: Most storm-related deaths occur in cars and mobile homes.
 If you have advanced warning of impending storms, leave them and go to a substantial structure or shelter.

 STEP 3: Seek information